BookStackApp/website/content/docs/admin/security.md

 </Location>
 ```

+---

 ### Attachments

 Attachments, if not using Amazon S3, are stored in the `storage/uploads` directory.
-Unlike images these are stored behind the application authentication layer so access
+By default, unlike images, these are stored behind the application authentication layer so access
 depends on permissions you have set up at a role level and page level.

 If you are using Amazon S3 for file storage then access will depend on your S3 permission
 settings.
 Unlike images, BookStack will not automatically attempt to make uploaded attachments
 publically accessible.

+---

 ### User Passwords